forestpad/core/README.md

 ```

 ### Epoch Rewards Processing
 At each epoch boundary, rewards are processed and distributed according to predefined rules.
+The platform initially collects 100% of epoch rewards to enable precise SOL pegging and custom redistribution.

 ```rust
 pub fn process_epoch_rewards(